|Jerry. With Mom.|

 Never mind that he was leaving his guests to wind down and find their own way to the door.

 Bed was the place for him.

 My brother, Jerry.

 Party host extraordinaire.

-“Good night!
+“Hope you had a good time!
 Don’t forget to put out the lights when you leave!”